IBM/dbb/Migration/ReportMigration/README.md

 This sample provides a script to migrate DBB Build Reports containing javascript to static versions.
 This script is a combination of Unix shell scripts and Apache Groovy scripts.

 ### Prerequisites
-For a version of this script compatible with DBB 2.x, use the `main` branch.
 * DBB Toolkit >V1.1.3
     * DBB_HOME environment variable must be set
 * IBM Java v8 64bit
     * JAVA_HOME environment variable must be set

+NOTE: For migrating Build Reports stored in the DBB 2.x Metadata Store, use the Report Migration Sample located in this repository's `main` branch.

 ### Folder Content
 * bin - Contains the shell scripts that drive the migration process